suobset/skushagra/docs/research/icons.md

 ### UPDATES

+#### April 2024

+* Added The US Census Opportunity Project Files, data regarding [ASSERT](https://suobset.github.io/assert).

+The following is pertaining to iCons 4, which is not on the innovation portal.

+##### iCons 4

+iCons 4 is a supplementary class that follows the same timeline as the Honors Thesis.
+The main aim is to communicate about your project to a non-scientific audience first, and then to a scientific audience in the second half.
+We use a digital medium to communicate the importance of the project, expectations, and how this may help the end user.

+I plan to create a website for the same, but do not know much yet.
+Updates will be added as they unfold.

+[Link to project](https://suobset.github.io/iCons/iCons4).
+As of October 9, 2023, it houses a dummy Docusaurus init template website.

 #### September 2023

 The default for [https://suobset.github.io/iCons](https://suobset.github.io/iCons) has been moved to this page.
 All iCons projects, however, remain under their respective domains so as to not break any links (on ORCiD, UMass iCons Innovation Portal, and this list).